hdsouza13/cse15l-lab-reports/lab1.md

 - the working directory is `/home`

-- its print what was written on the `README` file
+- when we use the file as argument, its print what was written on the `README` file